bernolgodson/academy_project/Demo.md

 Go over the README.md file for 5 minutes.

     How to deploy the project
-    How Jenkins deploys code automatically via the dev branch and head commits
+    How Jenkins deploys code automatically via the dev and head commits

 Showcase your demo for 10 minutes.